 EBC Financial Group Launches Second Million Dollar Trading Challenge with USD $1 Million Prize

-EBC Financial Group announces the return of its Million Dollar Trading Challenge, offering a $1 million prize and a VIP experience at FC Barcelona
+EBC Financial Group launches MDTC II, offering traders a $1M prize, real-time copy trading, and an exclusive awards ceremony at FC Barcelona Museum.

-LONDON, March 06, 2025 (GLOBE NEWSWIRE) -- EBC Financial Group (EBC), a global leader in financial brokerage, announces the return of its flagship Million Dollar Trading Challenge (MDTC) for its second edition, one of the world’s largest and a global benchmark for skill-based trading competitions, as industry demand for structured, transparent trading opportunities continues to grow.
+LONDON, UNITED KINGDOM, March 6, 2025 /EINPresswire.com/ -- EBC Financial Group (EBC), a global leader in financial brokerage, announces the return of its flagship Million Dollar Trading Challenge (MDTC) for its second edition, one of the world’s largest and a global benchmark for skill-based trading competitions, as industry demand for structured, transparent trading opportunities continues to grow.

 The 2025 edition of MDTC comes at a time when traders are seeking greater accountability and access to proven strategies amid increasingly volatile markets.
 From 1 March to 30 May 2025, thousands of traders worldwide will compete for a $1 million trading account in a challenge that integrates real-time strategy sharing and zero-fee copy trading, setting a new standard for competitive trading.